ironkayman/RebisTheory/rebis_theory.md

 <br/>

-This project is meant to hyperanalyze Spiral Knights' worldbuilding, themes, and lore with an intent of presenting a definite, cohesive, and narratively satisfying closure for the story.
+This project is meant to hyperanalyze Spiral Knights' worldbuilding, themes, and lore with the intent of presenting a definite, cohesive, and narratively satisfying closure for the story.

 <p align="center">
   <img src="{thumbnail}" alt="thumbnail" style="width: 100%; display: block; margin: auto;"/>